decal/werdlists/INDEX.md

 http-status: Numeric codes that denote the status of a web server during response
 inet-addrs: Numeric Internet addresses a.k.a.
 IP addresses--mostly version 4
 inet-routes: Data useful in the maintenance and use of Internet routing tables
+inet-services: Lists of Internet protocols/daemons--similar to `/etc/services`
 infosec-people: Noteworthy individuals within the information security community
 ios-data: Datum specific to Cisco's IOS (Internetwork Operating System)
-chat-commands: Both standard and custom Internet Relay Chat commands
-chat-data: Additional data on IRC, XMPP and other such messaging protocols
 iso-codes: International Standardization Organization code numbers and such
-java-code: Data found in the source code of programs written with Java
+java-data: Data found in or related to source code of programs written with Java
 libc-data: Standard C library related data potentially useful for tests
 link-layer: Info concerning OSI layer 2 also known as the link layer (below IP)
 linux-paths: Path names found on file systems created by Linux installations
-local-uris: URI's which reference data that is local to the current machine/host
 methbot-iocs: Indicators of Compromise identify malware from the Methbot botnet
 mobile-devs: Miscellaneous items and objects found within mobile devices
 net-ifaces: Detailed information which can be extracted from network interfaces